Push & Pull: Design Forces in Colombia| Francisco Paz

 Colombia sits in the Andes mountain range and while this provides for beautiful natural scenery, it greatly limits the importation of goods from the coast to the interior.
 In addition to the terrain, transit into and around the country is difficult because infrastructure like roads and rail are lacking.
 These variables drive up the prices of consumer goods like clothing and electronics, as well as foreign big-ticket items like industrial machines.

 When thinking about implications for design, we consider the hard numbers as well as take cues from the workaround solutions that Colombians have put in place in their everyday lives.
 Repair shops are plentiful as it is cost-effective to prolong the life of products.
 Cars are kept on the road longer, and custom furniture undercuts store-bought.
-In most cases it is less expensive to hire labor than to pay retail.
+In most cases, it is less expensive to hire labor than to pay retail.
 This is particularly interesting when considering the next constraint.

 Labor is everywhere.

-A low average wage and a large basically-educated workforce has provided a readily available and affordable entry-level labor pool.
+A low average wage and a large basically-educated workforce have provided a readily available and affordable entry-level labor pool.
 In turn, many industries are abundantly staffed, rather than technically automated.
 Retail stores and restaurants team with salespeople.
 Crews of workers maintain city parks with basic landscaping tools, where a single lawn mower might do the job in a fraction of the time (if time were the defining criteria).
-Even skilled professional and technical labor in a majority of sectors is low paying.
+Even skilled professional and technical labor in a majority of sectors is low-paying.
 This dynamic is an important consideration both in cultural and economic observation, as well as in the solution space.

 A seven-man road crew in Bogotá